 The United Arab Emirates is a relatively strict and conservative Muslim country.
 Alcohol is not widely available and its sale is limited to certain hotels, bars, and restaurants.

 Alcoholic beverages are also heavily taxed.
 This makes drinking on vacation in Dubai a very expensive way to pass the time.
 As an indicator?
 Expect to pay around $12 per pint of beer while out in Dubai.

 You can download the Guzzle App if you are interested in exploring the city by night.
-This is a phone app that offers discounts and deals at certain bars or browse for Ladies Night/Happy Hour events and ladies nights in Abu Dhabi and Dubai.
+This is a phone app that offers discounts and deals at certain bars or browse for Happy Hour events and ladies nights in Abu Dhabi and Dubai.